Building Act 1993

 If you have a decision document, use it to help you complete the VCAT application form and attach a copy of the document to your application.

-Time limit may apply depending on the decision to be reviewed.
+Time limits may apply depending on the decision to be reviewed.
 VCAT has power to extend the time limits below.

 Decisions affecting plumbers